simpleiot/simpleiot/DEVELOPMENT.md

 made with this in mind.
 This project is far from perfect and there are likely many better ways to do things.

+## Coding Standards

+Please run `siot_test` from `envsetup.sh` before submitting pull requests.
+All code should be formatted, and linted before committing.

 ## Frontend architecture

 Much of the frontend architecture is already defined by the Elm architecture.